AmenZhou/amenzhou.github.io/_posts/2018-04-14-elixir-private-functions-testing.markdown

 ## Increase complexity of this example!

-The `employee_id` should be unique, we add more code to enhance this feature
+The `employee_id` should be unique, I add more code to enhance this feature

 ```elixir
   defmodule Employee do